unidavemeyer/web-adventure/README.md

    randomized integer in one, or set to the current time value in seconds.
 Changes are applied in order of definition prior to generating the description and exits for the room.

+Examples for how rooms in a room layout can be put together can be found in example\_layout.yml